 Undergraduate students may be simultaneously registered at CSUN and another accredited institution if the combined enrollment does not exceed 16 units.
 Students enrolling concurrently should be aware of the policies governing acceptance of transfer credits.
 Concurrent enrollment at another institution should not be confused with the "Intrasystem Concurrent Enrollment Program" offered among the 23 California State University (CSU) campuses.
 Read more under "I" below.
 For procedures and regulations, contact the Office of Admissions and Records.

-CourseMatch (Online Concurrent Enrollment) allows matriculated students at any CSU campus to enroll in fully online courses at any other CSU campus to help them take the classes they need to graduate.
+CourseMatch (Online Concurrent Enrollment) allows matriculated students at any CSU campus to enroll in one fully-online course per term at any other CSU campus to provide access to the classes they need to graduate.
 Credit earned at the CSU campus offering an acceptable online course is automatically reported to your home campus and included in your student academic record.
 Before enrolling in an online course at another CSU, you should consult with your academic advisor to determine how the course may apply to your degree requirements.
-For course listings, eligibility requirements, enrollment conditions and an application form, please visit CSU CourseMatch.

 The California State University (CSU) system recently enacted a policy known as "Early Start," requiring incoming first-time freshmen who do not demonstrate readiness for college-level math and/or writing to begin remediation during the summer before enrolling in the CSU.
 The goals of Early Start are to better prepare students in math and writing before their first semester and thereby improve their chances of completing a college degree.
 Please see CSU Early Start Program at Cal State Northridge.